mhaugrud/msumcspy/_sources/Strings/StringMethods.rst

     Hello _____!

-and you can fill in the name of the person greeted, and combine given text with a chosen insertion. *We use this as an analogy:*
+You fill in the blank with the name of the person to greet, and combine it with the salutation text. *We use this as an analogy:*
-Python has a similar
+Python has a similar construction (better called fill-in-the-braces).
-construction, better called fill-in-the-braces.
 The string method ``format``,  makes substitutions into places in a string enclosed in braces.
 Run this code: